5 Best Python Web Scraping Libraries in 2023

 2. Selenium

-Selenium is a Python scraping library widely used and is capable of scraping dynamic web content.
-With this library, you can simulate dynamic actions performed on a website, like clicking a button, filling forms and more.
+Selenium is a widely used Python scraping library to scrape dynamic web content.
+It mimics human interactions by clicking a button, filling forms and more.

 - It can scrape dynamic web pages.